Trump's federal law-enforcement crackdown ripples through DC neighborhoods

 Karoline Leavitt, the White House press secretary, said Trump was “unapologetically standing up for the safety of law-abiding American citizens.”

+Reina Sosa, another vendor, said people are less willing to spend money.

+“They're saving it in case something happens,” she said, like getting detained by immigration enforcement.

 Bystanders have captured some of the arrests on video.
-On Saturday morning, Christian Enrique Carias Torres was detained during a scuffle with ICE agents, and the footage ricocheted around social media.
+On Saturday morning, Christian Enrique Carias Torres was detained in another part of the city during a scuffle with ICE agents, and the footage ricocheted around social media.
 An FBI agent's affidavit said Carias Torres kicked one of the agents in the leg and another was injured when he fell during the struggle and struck his head on the pavement.
 A stun gun was used to subdue Carias Torres, who was charged Tuesday with resisting arrest.

 An alphabet soup of federal agencies have been circulating in the city.
 In the Petworth neighborhood, roughly 20 officers from the FBI, Homeland Security, Park Police and U.S. Marshals descended on an apartment building on Tuesday morning.
 A man extended his hands out a window while officers cuffed him.
 Yanna Stelle, 19, who witnessed the incident, said she heard the chatter from walkie talkies as officers moved through the hallways.